-This Community Grant is aligned with OHA's Strategy 4: Advance policies, programs and practices that strengthen the health of the 'āina.
+This Community Grant is aligned with OHA's Strategy 1: Support development and use of educational resources for all Native Hawaiian life-long learners in schools, communities, and ohana.
 Applicants will be required to align their project to this Strategy and one or more associated Strategic Outcome, as listed below.